-The process of registering a new company in the Czech Republic is comprised of numerous compulsory steps which have to be fulfilled by the applicant.
-Each of these processes involves the assistance of various specialists, as well as the intervention of the local authorities.
-Although some of the steps which refer to the incorporation process may be free of charge, most of them require the payment of a certain fee.
+Some of the steps that refer to the incorporation process may be free of charge, but most of them require the payment of a certain fee.
 Such fees may vary, in accordance with the documents needed for the registration, but also with the legal entity chosen by an investor.
-Our team of Czech lawyers provides assistance on the incorporation process, as well as on the costs involved when opening a new business in Czech Republic.
+Our team of Czech lawyers assists in the incorporation process, as well as with the costs involved when opening a new business in Czech Republic.

 Free of charge registration procedures in Czech Republic

 Some of the steps which have to be completed when opening a new company in Czech Republic are free of charge.
 For example, the company should be represented by a trading name, which has to be unique in the Czech territory.
 The procedure can be completed at the Ministry of Justice, by verifying the online data provided by the institution.
 In Czech Republic, the bank at which the investor opened a bank account to deposit the minimum share capital, must provide a confirmation in this sense, which is also free of charge.

 The new company should also be registered for tax and social security purposes and both procedures are also free.
 It is also important to know that the registration for each of these institutions lasts less than one day; our team of Czech attorneys can offer more details on these services.